 Through our distribution center in Rishon Letzion, we can distribute products from suppliers, manufacturers and importers, thus reducing prices and broadening the range of available products.
-The distribution center is operated on a site of approximately 40,000 square meters.
-At this site, we operate approximately 20,000 square meters as warehouse space.
+The distribution center was sold on December 31, 2014, and we lease approximately 14,000 square meters at this site, of which approximately 7,000 square meters are operated as warehouse space and supply of fruits and vegetables.
 We conduct the administration of the warehouse and distribution by means of a computerized system that consolidates orders from all the stores and other stores while giving consideration to inventory levels, store requests and company planning.
-In addition, the Company signed a development agreement to build an additional distribution center expected to be completed in the second half of 2014, for which a building permit has been received.
-This new distribution center will have approximately 41,500 square meters.
+In addition, the Company signed a development agreement to build an additional distribution center which was completed in June of 2014, for which a building permit has been received.
+Mega Retail Ltd. commenced the operation of the logistics center in July of 2014.
+This new distribution center will have approximately 28,000 square meters.
 For more information, see "Item 4.
-Information of the Company - B. Business Overview - Real Estate - Description of Real Estate Properties - Warehouses and Logistics Areas - Kibbutz Eyal."
+Information on the Company - B. Business Overview - Real Estate - Description of Real Estate Properties - Warehouses and Logistics Areas - Kibbutz Eyal."

-We purchase products for our supermarkets from approximately 1,000 suppliers, including manufacturers, importers and distributors.
-In 2013, approximately 17.7% of our grocery items and 2.1% of our meat and fish were delivered directly by suppliers to our stores.
-For certain other items, including 88% (in 2013) of fruits and vegetables, we provide distribution to our supermarkets through our distribution center.
-For the year ended December 31, 2013, approximately 22.6% of our supermarket purchases were of products distributed from our distribution center.
+We purchase products for our supermarkets from approximately 530 suppliers, including manufacturers, importers and distributors.
+In 2014, approximately 81.5% of our grocery items and 97.4% of our meat and fish were delivered directly by suppliers to our stores.
+For certain other items, including 94.4% (in 2014) of fruits and vegetables, we provide distribution to our supermarkets through our distribution center.
+For the year ended December 31, 2014, approximately 32% of our supermarket purchases were of products distributed from our distribution center.

 We actively seek to diversify our suppliers.
 However, we still purchase most of our dairy, fresh produce and poultry products from the Tnuva Corporation, which holds a leading position in the domestic dairy and poultry markets.
-In 2013, Tnuva's products accounted for approximately 12.2% of all the products sold at our supermarkets.
+In 2014, Tnuva's products accounted for approximately 12.9% of all the products sold at our supermarkets.
 For more information on our arrangements with Tnuva, see "Item 7.
-Major Shareholders and Related Party Transactions - B. Related Party Transaction - Arrangements with Tnuva."
-In addition, the Strauss group, an Israeli food manufacturer, accounted for approximately 7.7% of all products sold at our supermarkets in 2013, and the Osem-Nestle group accounted for approximately 7.1% of all products sold at our supermarkets in 2013, and the Osem-Nestle group accounted for approximately 7.1% of all products sold at our supermarkets in 2013, and the Osem-Nestle group accounted for approximately 7.1% of all products sold at our supermarkets in 2013, and the Osem-Nestle group accounted for approximately 7.1% of all products sold at our supermarkets in 2013, and the Osem-Nestle group accounted for approximately 7.1% of all products sold at our supermarkets in 2013.
-Because of our status as a leading food retailer in Israel as a result of which we are able to offer wide exposure on a national level, to these suppliers' products, and the fact that we maintain an excellent and long-standing relationship with Tnuva, Strauss group and Osem, we do not believe that there is a material risk of future stoppage of supply of products of these key suppliers.
+Major Shareholders and Related Party Transactions - B. Related Party Transactions - Agreements between Alon and Alon Blue Square's Subsidiaries - Arrangements with Tnuva."
+In addition, the Strauss group, an Israeli food manufacturer, accounted for approximately 7.7% of all products sold at our supermarkets in 2014, and the Osem-Nestle group accounted for approximately 6.9% of all products sold at our supermarkets in 2014.
+We are a leading food retailer in Israel, as a result of which we are able to offer wide exposure on a national level to these suppliers' products, and we maintain a long-standing relationship with Tnuva, Strauss group and Osem.
 However, we do not have a written contract with Tnuva, Strauss group or Osem obligating them to supply products to us.
 In addition, in recent years, there has been a process of consolidation among our suppliers.
 As a result, our largest suppliers now account for a larger percentage of our product sales.
-The ten largest suppliers for our supermarkets accounted for approximately 49% of our product purchases in 2013.
-We have not experienced any material pro
+The ten largest suppliers for our supermarkets accounted for approximately 55.4% of our product purchases in 2014.